-Atoms may be specified in commands using:
+Atoms can be specified in commands using:

 In many commands where the specification is the last argument (e.g. color), a blank specification means “all.”